stackbit-projects/pleasant-eggplant-56b87/content/features.md

 sections:
   - type: hero_section
     title: Services
-    subtitle: We help you to reach your potential.
+    subtitle: >-
+      We seek to understand your specific requirements and would love to contribute to your success.
+By consulting on topics and developing your ptototype, our workflows easily integrate into your agile development cycle and will accelerate your business ideas
     align: center
   - type: features_section
     features: